spectral-compute/scale-docs/docs/manual/library/apidiff/apis.md

 # API Coverage Report

-These pages provide a diff between SCALE's headers and the NVIDIA documentation, describing which APIs are supported by SCALE.
+These pages provide a diff between the SCALE Runtime API's headers and the NVIDIA documentation.

+This resource makes it easy to determine which CUDA APIs are supported by SCALE when cross-compiling to AMD targets.

+When compiling for NVIDIA GPUs, NVIDIA's own libraries are used.
+In that case, you'll have access to the same set of APIs as are provided by that version of the NVIDIA CUDA Toolkit.

 - [Driver API](./api-driver.md)
 - [Math API](./api-math.md)